selfxyz/tee-monorepo/cli/oyster-serverless/README.md

 **Arguments:**

-- `subscription fetch-response`: Transaction hash returned by the create subscription command.
+- `subscription-transaction-hash`: Transaction hash returned by the create subscription command.